 Now I've got the perfect banana smoothie ingredient ready to go.
 If you don't have gallon sized freezer bags, then cut your bananas in half before freezing to maximize space.
 Prepping smoothies ahead also saves produce!

-- Replace the vanilla cashew yogurt for 1/2 cup cauliflower
+- Use plain cashew yogurt or swap for ¼ cup cauliflower

-- Replace 1 banana with 1/2 cup cauliflower
+- Swap banana with ¼ cup cauliflower or ¼ avocado

 Make sure the collagen or protein powder you use doesn't have any added sugar.
 Read the label on the yogurt you use as well!
 There are many great plant based yogurt brands on the market now, yet lots are loaded with added sugar.